datafilter/t3st/README.md

 The tests in the repo are the *real* docs.
 But here's to writing practice 🍸

-Aside from `run` in the quickstart, the tests only invoke the given functions, catch errors and returns a result.
+Aside from `run` in the quickstart, the tests only invoke the given functions, catch errors and return a result.
 They don't print to screen or cause other side effects.

-This makes the codebase quite flexible, and should be easy if you wanted to pump the test output to something sensible like a message queue instead of writing it to a file like we did back in the ~~70s~~ ~~80s~~ ~~90s~~, oh.. we still do that ?
+This makes the codebase quite flexible, and it should be easy if you wanted to pump the test output to something other than display.
+Eg a message queue or a file.

 There are no truthy or undefined assertions.